 I get new DNA matches almost every day!

 I think it’s pretty cool that we still get new DNA matches even if we did our DNA test years ago.

 The image below is what the match screen currently looks like.
 Of course, it will be a little different for everyone, depending on how many relatives of yours have taken the test, and how closely they are related to you.

-If you haven’t done it yet, now is a great time to start.
-It usually takes between 1-2 months to get your results back with most companies, so don’t wait!
+If you haven’t done your Ancestry DNA test, now is a great time to start.
+It usually takes between 4-6 weeks to get your results back with most companies, so don’t wait!